Bio-Technopark

 News

-ZURICH-SCHLIEREN, Switzerland and CONCORD, Mass., April 25, 2025 (GLOBE NEWSWIRE) -- Ad hoc announcement pursuant to Art.
-53 LR Molecular Partners AG (SIX: MOLN; NASDAQ: MOLN), a clinical-stage biotech company developing a new class of custom-built protein drugs known as DARPin therapeutics (“Molecular Partners” or the “Company”), today announced the...
+ZURICH-SCHLIEREN, Switzerland and CONCORD, Mass., Oct.
+30, 2025 (GLOBE NEWSWIRE) -- Ad hoc announcement pursuant to Art.
+53 LR Molecular Partners AG (SIX: MOLN; NASDAQ: MOLN), a clinical-stage biotech company developing a new class of custom-built protein drugs known as DARPin therapeutics (“Molecular Partners” or the “Company”), today announced corporate...